-The NCDs proposed to be issued under this Issue have been rated as 'CRISIL AA/Stable' for an amount of ₹5,000 million, by CRISIL Limited ("CRISIL") vide their credit rating letter dated February 5, 2018 and '[ICRA]AA' rating with Stable Outlook for an amount of ₹5,000 million, by ICRA Limited ("ICRA") vide their credit rating letter dated February 2, 2018.
+The NCDs proposed to be issued under this Issue have been rated as 'CRISIL AA/Stable' for an amount of ₹5,000 million, by CRISIL Limited ("CRISIL") vide their credit rating letter dated February 5, 2018 as revalidated by CRISIL vide their letter dated February 23, 2018 and '[ICRA]AA' rating with Stable Outlook for an amount of ₹5,000 million, by ICRA Limited ("ICRA") vide their credit rating letter dated February 2, 2018 as revalidated by ICRA vide their letter dated February 19, 2018.
 The rating of NCDs by CRISIL and ICRA indicate that instruments with this rating are considered to have high degree of safety regarding timely servicing of financial obligations and carry very low credit risk.
-For the rationale for these ratings, see Annexure A of this Draft Prospectus.
+For the rationale for these ratings, see Annexure A of this Prospectus.
 This rating is not a recommendation to buy, sell or hold securities and investors should take their own decision.
-This rating is subject to revision or withdrawal at any time by the assigning rating agencies and should be evaluated independently of any other ratings
+This rating is subject to revision or withdrawal at any time by the assigning rating agencies and should be evaluated independently of any other ratings.